 For more information on the 2015 Boston Kidney Walk, contact Judi Sem at (781) 278-0222.

 For more information on the 2015 Rhode Island Kidney Walk, contact Caitlin Carter at (401) 864-4068.

 The National Kidney Foundation has several numbers available to participate in the 43rd New Balance Falmouth Road Race.

 Join or support "TEAM KIDNEY"!
 Running for the National Kidney Foundation in the Falmouth Road Race is a competitive and fun event which calls attention to the awareness, prevention and treatment of kidney disease and the need for organ donation.

 In New England, the NKF provides early detection screenings and vital patient and community services.
 The Foundation conducts extensive public and professional education, advocates for patients through legislative action, and supports organ donation kidney research to identify new treatments.
-For more information contact Chris Mulcahy at (781) 278-0222.
+For more information contact Andrea Finnerty at (781) 278-0222.

 Stay tuned for the date for our 2015 Tournament

 For more information contact Judi Sem at (781) 278-0222.